 Onsite Waste Management Division

-When submitting an application additional details and requirements are identified inside the application.
-Below is a general description of the onsite process.
-The environmental health specialists or sanitarians are available in the mornings between approximately 8:00am - 9:30am then they leave the office to begin fieldwork and inspections.
+When submitting an application, additional details and requirements are identified inside the application.
+Found on this page is a general description of the onsite process.
+The environmental health specialists are available in the mornings between approximately 8 am to 9:00 am before they leave for inspections.

 First Step: Site Evaluation